-1978 Vetter Racing Skateboard
+1978 Vetter Streamlined Skateboard

-One day in 1977 Jackie Smith, a Pismo Beach skateboarder (snowboarder and sandboarder), asked if I would sponsor the design and construction of a racing skateboard.
+One day in 1978 Jackie Smith, a Pismo Beach skateboarder (snowboarder and sandboarder), asked if I would sponsor the design and construction of a racing skateboard.
 He said that a big race was going to be held at Signal Hill (near Los Angeles) to see who was the fastest.
 "Sounds good to me," I said.
 I like a good contest.
 Cycle magazine graciously donated some money and we were on our way.

 I had no idea of what we were in for.